 In addition, consider the following:

 - Avoid weight talk.
-Negative comments about your own, someone else's or your child's weight can be hurtful to your child, even if they're well-intended.
+Negative comments about your own, someone else's or your child's weight — even if well intended — can hurt your child.
 Negative talk about weight can lead to poor body image.
 Instead, focus your conversation on healthy eating and positive body image.

 - Discourage dieting and skipping meals.
 Instead, encourage and support healthy eating and increased physical activity.